banzaicloud/koperator-docs/docs/external-listener/index.md

 - broker 2:
   - advertised.listeners=EXTERNAL1://kafka-2.external1.kafka.dev.my.domain:9094

-> Note: If *nodePortExternalIP* is set, then the *containerPort* from the external listener config is used as a broker port, and is the same for each broker.
+> Note: If *nodePortExternalIP* or *nodePortNodeAddressType* is set, then the *containerPort* from the external listener config is used as a broker port, and is the same for each broker.

 ## SASL authentication on external listeners {#sasl}